Frobotics-dev/Croissant/README.md

 ## Important Notes
 - The app is currently optimized for use in Germany.
 Expansion is planned if there is sufficient demand.
+- Compatibility tested for macOS Tahoe and above.
 - The app has not yet been notarized by Apple, but is fully functional.
 More information can be found in the Q&A section.

 ## Required permissions